 Steady-state free precession imaging has become a fixed component of standard cardiac MRI protocols.
-With its shorter TR (about 2-5 msec) compared with other GRE sequences, an SSFP sequence (► Chapter 7.7) yields images with a stronger blood signal.
+In comparison to other GRE sequences SSFP sequences (► Chapter 7.7) yield images with a stronger blood signal despite shorter TR times (about 2-5 msec).
 It is thus possible to rapidly image the blood in the cardiac chambers with good contrast relative to the myocardium.
-Good contrast is even achieved when there is only little blood flow in the scan plane and the blood signal is not enhanced through inflow effects.
-This may be advantageous when longitudinal views of the left ventricle are obtained.
+Good contrast is maintained even when there is only little blood flow through the scan plane and the blood signal is not enhanced by inflow effects.
+This may be particularly advantageous in acquisitions of long-axis views of the left ventricle.

-The sequence is usually acquired and displayed in the cine mode with imaging of each slice during different phases of the cardiac cycle.
-If, for instance, we assume an acquisition with scan time segments of 50 msec and a patient with a heart rate of 70 beats per minute, cardiac motion could be assessed on a sequence of 17 images from different phases of the cardiac cycle obtained with a single acquisition.
-When several slices are acquired in this way during different breath-hold periods, the motion of the entire heart can be evaluated and quantified.
-Even the apex of the heart is depicted with good quality on long axis views.
+The sequence is usually acquired in the cine mode where each slice is imaged in multiple phases of the cardiac cycle.
+If, for instance, we again assume a single breath-hold acquisition with scan time segments of 50 msec and a patient with a heart rate of 70 beats per minute, myocardial wall motion could be observed on a sequence of 17 images from different phases of the cardiac cycle.
+After acquisition of several slices during different breath-hold periods, the motion of the entire heart can be evaluated and quantified.
+Even the apex of the heart is well accessible for evaluation on long-axis views.
+The option of a 3D acquisition of multiple slices during a single breath-hold period is now available on most modern scanners.

-The acquired image data sets can be used to determine global morphologic and functional parameters such as the myocardial mass, the ejection fractions of both ventricles, or the stroke volume.
+The acquired image data sets can be used to determine global morphologic and functional parameters such as the myocardial mass, the ejection fractions of both ventricles, or the stroke volumes.
 These parameters can be determined directly without having to make geometric assumptions as in the classical model-based methods.
 There is good interobserver reproducibility of the results.

-Besides estimation of the global parameters, the method provides information on regional functional parameters such as local wall motion or left ventricular wall thickening from diastole to systole.
+Besides estimation of the global parameters, the method can also provide information on regional functional parameters such as local wall motion, left ventricular wall thickening from diastole to systole, or circumferential shortening.
 Disturbed perfusion can be diagnosed with a high degree of accuracy if a myocardial region showing normal wall motion at rest becomes hypokinetic during drug-induced stress (dobutamine).

-A slight additional enhancement of the blood signal on SSFP images can be achieved by administration of moderate amounts of an MRA contrast agent.
+A limited additional enhancement of the blood signal on SSFP images is observed in the presence of moderate concentrations of an MRA contrast agent.

-SSFP images are degraded by inhomogeneities in the static magnetic field, especially in connection with flow effects, and an inadequate RF frequency.
-Nevertheless, the technical problems have been solved to such an extent that SSFP has become very reliable for routine clinical application.
+The quality of SSFP images may be severely degraded by inhomogeneities in the static magnetic field, especially in connection with flow effects, as well as by an off-resonance setting of the RF frequency.
+However, the technical problems have been solved to such an extent that SSFP has become very reliable for routine clinical application.